mts503/mts503.github.io/README.md

 </div>

 ## Current and previous research
 Sections below list largely academic research.
-Other industry-focussed research projects include collaborations with Akzo Nobel and Palintest.
+Other industry-focussed research projects include collaborations with AkzoNobel and Palintest.

 ### Rationalising reactivity of bioorthogonal reagents
 _In collaboration with Dr Valery Kozhevnikov_